ahmfrz/Portfolio-Site/README.md

 #Running the site
   - Double click on **Index.html** which can be found in the root folder of Portfolio project

+#Running on local server
+  - Make sure Python is installed on your machine
+  - Double click on **CreateLocalServer.py** to host *Index.html* on local server at port 8080
+  - Navigate to (http://localhost:8080/) on your favorite browser

 #Additional Information
   - This website has been created with intention to showcase frontend development skills of the author